About this centre

-As a mum of three and a Kumon Maths and English instructor, I speak to parents every day who are anxious about their children falling behind with their studies at this challenging time.
+As a mum of three and a Kumon Maths and English instructor, I speak to parents every day who are keen to do everything they possibly can to help their children to develop their potential.

-I can help.
-I can help not only with your children’s fundamental maths and English skills, but also with their confidence, concentration and enjoyment in learning.
-I can tailor a programme of daily maths and English worksheets for every child, specific to their needs, and I can promise I will see them in our online classes up to three times a week to give support and encouragement and to keep them from falling behind with their school work.
-When lockdown is lifted, you will be able to choose between online classes and our ‘normal’ weekly classes, at St George’s Church Hall in Oakdale.
+I can help not only with your children’s fundamental maths and English skills, but also with their confidence, concentration and enjoyment of learning.
+I can tailor a programme of daily maths and English worksheets for every child, specific to their needs, and promise to support them on every step of their Kumon journey.

-I have been running the Kumon Poole East Study Centre for over six years and have a fabulous team of assistants.
-We welcome children from the age of four all the way up to 17 and offer expertise up to A-Level in both maths and English.
+I have been running the Kumon Poole East Study Centre for over seven years and have a fabulous team of assistants.
+We welcome children from the age of three all the way up to eighteen, and offer expertise from pre-school up to A-Level in both maths and English.

 To get your child started with Kumon study you will pay a one off registration fee to register them as a student